 Back then, competitive play was mostly 6v6 and matches were built around controlling certain areas of the map.
 Arriving in the centre of the map a second ahead of the opposing team and in better health could already decide the round in your favour.

-As a team, we would practice these so-called “rollouts” for each map – everyone knew their exact place and path to the middle.
+As a team, we would practise these so-called “rollouts” for each map – everyone knew their exact place and path to the middle.
 We also developed clear plans of action for certain common situations, often depending on the team we were going to face.

 After practice, I would write our tactics down in my playbook, that I still have and sometimes nostalgically leaf through.

-Solid tactics are arguably one of the most important factors of success in team sports – and that includes esports, too.
+Solid tactics are arguably one of the most important factors of success in team sports – and that includes esports too.
 At the highest level, a lot of elements like mechanics or aim are mostly equalised.
 It’s non-tangible things like decision-making and team cohesion that will decide a match.

 Choosing which point to attack in Counter-Strike or when to pursue a neutral monster in League of Legends can turn the tide of the game and acting correctly when a player went down might save the team from a terrible situation.
 And of course there are the omnipresent opening tactics – champion selection probably being the one most readers are familiar with.